Tailor-made Tour 14 days from £2450 per person

 The trip begins with the historic highlights of the Indian capital, Delhi, where the Jama Masjid mosque and Red Fort are just two of the astounding landmarks surviving from the era of the Mughals.
 From Delhi, we travel by train down to Agra and the Taj, then on Jaipur, the capital of Rajasthan, to visit chimeric Amber Fort, City Palace and famous bazaars.

-After a week spent exploring cities, you’ll be glad of a break in the tranquil rural landscape of Deogarh, where we recently found a wonderful new boutique hotel.
-Set amid palms and lawns on the shores of a small lake, the property makes a perfect springboard for visit to villages, remote shrines, crafts workshop and temples, and is run with great warmth by its young, royal hosts.
+After a week spent exploring cities, you’ll be glad of a break in the tranquil rural landscape of Deogarh, where you will be house guests of the young royal family, making it a perfect springboard for visit to villages, remote shrines, crafts workshop and temples.
 To finish the tour in high style, you’ll spend 4 nights in Udaipur, basing yourself at a suave hilltop hotel with a magnificent view.

 Depart London Heathrow on a direct, overnight service to Delhi.